 A Cultural Visit to Msorongo Village, a half hour drive from Salt Lick, a Sarova game lodge located in Tsavo West, Kenya.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-We’re on a cultural visit to Msorongo Village, a half hour drive from Salt Lick, a Sarova game lodge located in Tsavo West, experiencing one of the activities offered to visitors who want an insight into the local Taita culture and way of life.
+We’re on a cultural visit to Msorongo Village, a half hour drive from Salt Lick, Sarova Game Lodge located in Tsavo West, Kenya.
+It’s one of the activities offered to lodge guests who want to learn about the local Taita culture and way of life.

 We walk by an empty animal enclosure, a cattle pen that was full a couple of years ago, before the drought killed the family’s stock.
-As cattle are expensive, they’ve not yet been able to replace the animals that were their main livelihood.
+As cattle are expensive, the villagers have not yet been able to replace the animals that were their main livelihood.

 Jane – whose nickname Oliver tells us is ‘Mana Kucheka’ or ‘happy lady’ because she’s always smiling – and her 76-year-old husband, Mwamburi Mwikamba, show us into the round mud hut that is their home.